-During the year, a subsidiary entered into a joint venture agreement with a related party (Note 29) to develop a parcel of leasehold land.
+In 2009, a subsidiary entered into a joint venture agreement with a related party (Note 30) to develop a parcel of leasehold land.
 The subsidiary paid a sum of RM5.2 million being the landowner's entitlement to develop the said parcel of leasehold land.
-The leasehold land has been charged to a licensed bank to secure the term loan granted to the subsidiary.
+The leasehold land was charged to a licensed bank to secure a term loan granted to the subsidiary.